 finally continues next Wednesday, Sept.
 9th, at 9 p.m.
 ET.
 It was previewed last spring — in prime real estate after American Idol — even though the show's actual debut was always scheduled for this fall.
 Fox must have felt it had an offbeat winner and hoped

 to stoke buzz throughout the summer; indeed, reception was generally favorable and songs from the series have been popular downloads on iTunes.

 Whether you should check it out depends heavily on your ability to (a) relate to the politics of adolescence, (2) appreciate tautly sung show-tune versions of pop songs from various eras, and (c) accommodate yourself to entertainment presented with and without irony in quick alternation if not simultaneously.

 You've probably heard by now that Disney is buying Marvel.

-I don't have any insight to share at the moment beyond the fact that most of the jokes — some of them made as much warily as humorously — are just that: jokes.
+I don't have any insight to share at the moment beyond the fact that most of the jokes — some made as much warily as humorously — are just that: jokes.
 The House of Ideas, as Marvel was once known, won't be "Disneyfied" by The Mouse House.
 Disney also owns ESPN and Miramax, remember.
 Which isn't to say there are no ramifications for the entertainment industry.